 The soon-to-be Paramount Network has handed out its first docuseries order.

-The Viacom-owned cable network is teaming with Jay Z (real name Shawn Carter) and The Weinstein Co. for a docuseries about Trayvon Martin, The Hollywood Reporter has confirmed.
+The Viacom-owned cable network is teaming with Jay Z (real name Shawn Carter) and The Weinstein Company for a docuseries about Trayvon Martin, The Hollywood Reporter has confirmed.

-Rest in Power: The Trayvon Martin Story is a six-part series based on the life and legacy of Martin, who was shot and killed at the age of 17 in Florida when a neighborhood watch member, George Zimmerman, wrongly believed he was armed.
-Zimmerman argued he shot Martin in self-defense and was later acquitted of second-degree murder, sparking worldwide outrage and protests across the country in what is now viewed as a major catalyst for the Black Lives Matter movement.
+Rest in Power: The Trayvon Martin Story is a six-part series based on the life and legacy of Martin, who was shot and killed at the age of 17 in his Florida neighborhood when a neighborhood watch member, George Zimmerman, wrongly believed he was armed.
+Zimmerman argued he shot Martin self-defense and was later acquitted of second-degree murder, sparking worldwide outrage and protests across the country in what is now viewed as one of the major predecessors to the Black Lives Matter movement.